 Title 1A Information

-What is Title 1
+What is Title 1 ?

-Students who receive Title I services at Watchung Hills Regional High School may be served by General Education Teacher(s), Special Education Teachers and/or Teacher Assistants who have been trained in the areas of reading, Language Arts, and Mathematics.
-Teacher Assistants work closely with your child’s General Education Teacher and assist with monitoring your child’s progress.
-The data may be in the form of performance on assessments, a collection of your child’s work, or classroom observations.
-You are encouraged to contact your child’s teacher to discuss progress, or take advantage of the opportunity to meet when progress reports are completed
+Students who receive Title I services at Watchung Hills Regional High School may be served by general education teacher(s), special education teachers and/or teacher assistants who have been trained in the areas of reading, Language Arts, and Mathematics.
+The title 1 teacher works closely with your child’s general education teacher and assists with monitoring your child’s weekly progress.
+The data may be in the form of performance assessments, a collection of your child’s work, or classroom observations.
+Parents are encouraged to contact their child’s teacher via email or phone to discuss progress, and take advantage of the opportunity to meet one on one when report cards are disseminated.